Home Visual Arts Jim Kammerud – Contemporary Figure Painter and Portrait Artist

 In the late 80’s Jim started an animation studio in Columbus, Ohio with his friends.
 They were making local TV commercials when The Little Mermaid came out, starting a renaissance in 2D animation.
 Soon Jim and his studio were working on Hollywood animated features, and it seemed like a dream come true.

-“When you’re a kid, you draw for fun,” Jim says.
+“When you’re a kid, you draw for fun,” Jim Kammerud says.
 “And if you can draw really well, you might get into animation” and next thing you know you’re directing Disney movies, and it’s all awesome and everything, until one day you realize you don’t draw any more, you talk for a living.”

 Jim started oil painting as a way to reconnect with his love of drawing, painting portraits of anyone willing to sit for him.
 “They were decent likenesses, because I could draw, but I was just figuring out this oil paint thing.”